-Fig. 3-5.
+Fig. 3.6.
 3D pathology image analysis pipeline

-segmentation, we develop a scalable framework segmentation for common set of histopathological structures as discovered above.
-For 3D reconstruction, we use a novel cross section association method that solves a geometrical model fitting problem with the statistical multi-variate Gaussian distribution for cell reconstruction, and an Integer Programming approach with Markov chain based posterior probability modelling and a Bayesian Maximum A Posteriori (MAP) estimation for 3D
+We provided an on-demand registration method within a dynamic multi-resolution transformation mapping and an iterative transformation propagation framework [57], which overcomes the problem of memory limitation on registering extreme large images.
+This allows us to efficiently scrutinize volumes of interest on-demand in a single 3D space.
+For segmentation, we develop a scalable segmentation framework for a common set of histopathological structures as discovered above.
+For 3D reconstruction, we use a novel cross section association method that solves a geometrical model fitting problem with the statistical multi-variate Gaussian distribution for cell reconstruction, and an Integer Programming approach with Markov chain based posterior probability modelling and a Bayesian Maximum A Posteriori (MAP) estimation for 3D vessel reconstruction [58].

-3.5 Spatial Big Data Querying Systems
+3.5.
+Spatial Big Data Querying Systems

-3.5.1 Introduction to Spatial Query Systems
+3.5.1.
+Introduction to Spatial Query Systems

 The challenges for spatial big data come not only from the volume but also the complexity, such as the multi-dimensional or dynamic nature of the data.
 Our research goal on spatial big data management is to address the research challenges for delivering effective, scalable and high performance software systems for managing, querying and mining complex big data at multiple dimensions, including 2D and 3D spatial data, and spatial-temporal data.
 This is driven by emerging spatial big data problems from geospatial applications, location based services, and social network applications, and rapid improvement of data acquisition technologies such as high resolution tissue scanners for pathology imaging.
 Managing and analyzing such data poses several major challenges, including explosion of data volume, high complexity of data, and/or temporal dynamics.
-We have created novel open source software systems for processing 2D and 3D spatial big data on modern big data platforms to support multi-scale applications in various domains, ranging from geospatial data, population data, and microscopy imaging data (biological/pathology objects).
+We have created novel open source software systems shown in Fig. 3.7 for processing 2D and 3D spatial big data on modern big data platforms to support multi-scale applications in various domains, ranging from geospatial data, population data, and microscopy imaging data (biological/pathology objects).